Non Compete California: Everything You Need to Know

-According to some estimates, upwards of 20% of workers in the United States are bound by a non-compete agreement of some kind.
-14% of those individuals make $40,000 per year or less.
+According to some estimates, upward of 20 percent of workers in the United States are bound by a non-compete agreement of some kind.
+14 percent of those individuals make $40,000 per year or less.

 The White House’s chief economic advisor at the time said, "If you have less of an ability to threaten to leave one job for a better job then you have less of an ability to earn.”
 The White House’s position reflects laws found in few states, though they are right in line with the courts of California on this issue, for most intents and purposes.

 Individual freedoms are important to consider.
 Finding better, more gainful employment without the need for relocation is crucial to a person’s well-being, personal fulfilment, and is in the best interest of the employee, prospective new employers, and the state economy at large.
 Employees who are out of work need the fastest path towards becoming employed again, which means, in the eyes of the state, striking down any clauses or legislation that could prevent people en masse from rejoining California’s workforce.

 Switching jobs, furthermore, allows people who are stagnant in their earnings to matriculate into better positions that more accurately reflect their potential value to employers, which, in turn, encourages employees statewide to develop new skills, interests, and careers.
 This spins the wheel, figuratively speaking, of a robust and diverse state economy -- one that is now larger than France’s.